 Any links to Amazon are affiliate links.

-- Stuffed Animals: By this age your child has likely shown an interest in certain animals.
+Stuffed Animals: By this age your child has likely shown an interest in certain animals.
 Brayden was in love with monkeys.
 For Kaitlyn, it was doggies.
 If your child has shown an interest in a certain animal, now might be a fun time to get that stuffed animal.
 Something random for each of my children is that they both have a favorite stuffed animal, and it is a giraffe.
 Neither has ever shown a particular interest in giraffes when reading books.
 They like to look at them at the zoo, but not so much that I would think the giraffe is the way to go.
 My mom got Brayden a Ty Beanie Baby giraffe when he was young.
 It comes in blue, pink, or brown.
-BABY TIPTOP (blue) – giraffe.
 Kaitlyn loved Brayden’s so much that when my husband and I were in Washington DC this past spring, I got her a giraffe at the Museum of Natural History.
 It is The Petting Zoo brand and is the Bright Eyes collection.
-They are really cute: Bright Eyes Stuffed Animals

-- Flap Books: In addition to the books listed in the previous two posts, I love flap books.
+Flap Books: In addition to the books listed in the previous two posts, I love flap books.
 They are great starting at this age because baby is really in that peek-a-boo mode.
 These books are of interest for a very long time.
 They really aren’t the type of book you leave baby alone with, but they are fun for baby to look at.
 They are currently Kaitlyn’s favorite type of book.
 Dear Zoo is a really cute lift the flap book.

 Please be sure to include your child’s favorite toys in this age range!